 7. Gather packing supplies.

 Use a packing supply list as a guide, and start gathering moving supplies sooner rather than later.
-Grocery stores are a goldmine for free boxes, but they often restock their shelves late at night or early in the morning, so stop by at an off peek time for the best luck.
+Grocery stores are a goldmine for free boxes, but they often restock their shelves late at night or early in the morning, so stop by at an off-peak time for the best of luck.
 If you’re tight on time, and it fits your budget, consider ordering a convenient pre-made moving package.
 Many moving companies offer these and they include everything you need for boxing up your possessions and the supplies will be delivered right to your door.

-Bonus Tip: Keep all your big packaging materials in one or two central areas in your home so you don’t waste time searching for the right sized box or that elusive roll of bubble wrap.
-Place smaller items, like tape, labels and markers in a caddy that can be carried from room to room.
+Bonus Tip: Keep all your big packaging materials in one or two central areas in your home so you don’t waste time searching for the right-sized box or that elusive roll of bubble wrap.
+Place smaller items, like tape, labels, and markers in a caddy that can be carried from room to room.

 8. Pack smartly.

 A few tricks can make packing a much less stressful process.
 For example, keep boxes relatively light, use towels and blankets for cushioning, and label the side of the box rather than the top so you can still read what’s in the boxes when they’re stacked.
 It’s also a good idea to take a picture of your electronics setup before you unplug them, so setting them up in your new home is a cinch.
-And don’t forget to put together a “first day” box that contains everything you need when you arrive at your new abode (think linens, coffee press, toilet paper, etc.)
+And don’t forget to put together a “first-day” box that contains everything you need when you arrive at your new abode (think linens, coffee press, toilet paper, etc.)

 How FlatRate Helps Young Professionals When Moving for a Job

 Every move is a bit hectic and no move is free, but use these tips and you’ll relocate like a pro without undue expenses.
-Also be sure to check out our articles on How to Move to New York and How to Move to San Francisco.
-Moving to a big city can be tricky, and these articles can help you learn how to get to know the areas, explore local eateries and more.
+Also, be sure to check out our articles on How to Move to New York and How to Move to San Francisco.
+Moving to a big city can be tricky, and these articles can help you learn how to get to know the areas, explore local eateries, and more.
 FlatRate can help with your long distance moves and even provide moving boxes for packing your belongings.